 - Peer advisers are trained to help students with pre-advising needs.
 These include support with the Personal Success Plan, as well as access to and help with students’ program assessments and other information necessary for an informed meeting with one’s academic adviser.
 Successful students themselves, our peer advisers can help students navigate the various resources of the Quinnipiac community.

 Support for Students with Disabilities

-The Office of Student Accessibility (OSA), located in the Learning Commons on both campuses, provides students with disabilities equal access to all university activities and programs.
-The office is led by a director and supported by an associate director as well as learning services coordinators.
+The Office of Student Accessibility (OSA), located in the Learning Commons on both campuses, provides students with disabilities equal access to all university activities, programs and services.
+The office is led by a director and supported by an assistant director as well as accessibility coordinators.
 Working collaboratively with all university departments to engage and support the intellectual and social development of students with disabilities, the Office of Student Accessibility employs polices that promote equal access for academic excellence and the development of self-advocacy skills.
-Reasonable accommodations are provided based on submission of appropriate documentation, which is reviewed by the OSA staff in compliance with university policy, section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
-Questions and requests can be directed to email@example.com or 203-582-7600.
-More information, including our Accommodation Request Form, can be found on our website.
+Reasonable accommodations are provided based on submission of appropriate documentation, which is reviewed by the OSA staff in compliance with university policy, section 504 of the Rehabilitation Act, and the Americans with Disabilities Act as amended in 2008 (ADAAA).
+Questions and requests can be directed to firstname.lastname@example.org or 203-582-7600.
+Further information, including our Accommodation Request Form, can be found on our website.

 Academic Development and Outreach